Kimberly-Lim/Kimberly-Lim/README.md

-# <center> Hi 👋 I'm Kimberly Lim </center>
+# <p align = "center"> Hi 👋 I'm Kimberly Lim <p>

-## About Me:
+## :sparkles: About Me:
-I am a senior computer science engineering student at The University of Alabama, passionate about exploring the realms of coding and building robust programs to help people.
+I'm a senior Computer Science Engineering student at The University of Alabama, driven by a passion for delving into the depths of coding and creating impactful software solutions.
+My focus is on developing robust programs that enhance the quality of life and streamline everyday processes for people.

-## What I'm Up To
+## 🌟 What I'm Currently Working On
-* Building a script for an omron sensor
+* 	:computer: Building a script for an omron sensor
-* Writing a IEEE Conference Paper
+* :pencil2: Writing an IEEE Conference Paper